ZhuangLab/storm-analysis/jupyter_notebooks/README.txt

 dao3d_zcal - How to measure z defocus curves for 3D astigmatism imaging
              using 3D-DAOSTORM.

+estimating_2D_fitting_precision - How to estimate the average 2D localization
+                                  precision.

 gauss_fitting_cramer_rao - Calculating resolution for 2D Gaussian fitting
                            based on Cramer-Rao bounds.